El Alamein Fountain: Reception of the fountain since completion

 Tom Heath's appraisal of El Alamein in 1962 captured the excitement of the moment:

 El Alamein Fountain won the inaugural RAIA NSW Chapter Civic Design Award in 1964.
 Woodward explained 'We had nominated it for design awards but it was considered not to be architecture and so it didn't get an award.
-[The NSW Institute of Architects] then instigated a new award, the Civic Design Award, because of the El Alamein Fountain'.
+The NSW Chapter of the Royal Institute of Architects then instigated a new award, the Civic Design Award, because of the El Alamein Fountain'.

-' "A fountain of great beauty", said the Judges, in presenting the new NSW Chapter of the RAIA Civic Design Award to architects Woodward, Tarantino and Wallace for the breathtaking El Alamein Fountain at King's Cross, Sydney.
+"A fountain of great beauty", said the judges, in presenting the new NSW Chapter of the RAIA Civic Design Award to architects Woodward, Tarantino and Wallace for the breathtaking El Alamein Fountain at King's Cross, Sydney.
 The jury considered there could hardly be a more appropriate recipient of this first Civic Design Award'.

 An article in the popular magazine Australasian Post in 1967 stated:

 Freeland's Architecture in Australia, 1967 stated:

 Carol Henty wrote for The Bulletin in 1978:

 In an interview with Woodward in 1996, architectural historians Paul Alan Johnson and Susan Lorne Johnson stated, 'Australians really seem to have taken the fountain to their hearts...
 Australians don't usually seem to be overly enthusiastic about their sculpture or their architecture...
 The fountain is now an icon in Australia and internationally admired'.
 'The El Alamein Fountain represents an important technological innovation in fountain design, and has been much replicated throughout the world.'